securityfirst/tent-content/contents_ru/operations/arrests/beginner/prevention.md

 [Title]: # (Предотвращение)
 [Order]: # (0)

-# Preve
+# Prevention
-tio

-Huma
- rights workers, jour
-alists a
-d huma
-itaria
- staff are sometimes arrested or detai ed.
-The risk of this happe i g ca be sig ifica tly reduced by:
+Human rights workers, journalists and humanitarian staff are sometimes arrested or detained.
+The risk of this happening can be significantly reduced by:

-*   Good relatio
-s with local authorities a
-d groups where possible
+*   Good relations with local authorities and groups where possible
-*   Appropriate behaviour, o
+*   Appropriate behaviour, on and off duty
- a
-d off duty
-*   Obeyi
-g local laws a
+*   Obeying local laws and customs
-d customs
-*   E
-suri
-g that all legal docume
-tatio
- is correct, a
-d carried by all staff a
-d vehicles as required
+*   Ensuring that all legal documentation is correct, and carried by all staff and vehicles as required
-*   Trai
-i
-g a
-d briefi
-g staff before they begi
+*   Training and briefing staff before they begin their assignments
- their assig
-me
-ts

-Be aware of which areas a
-d groups be
-efit from aid a
-d which do
-ot, a
-d therefore might feel discrimi ated agai st, a d make sure that as ma y people as possible i the area of operatio s u dersta d your orga isatio a d the role it is playi
+Be aware of which areas and groups benefit from aid and which do not, and therefore might feel discriminated against, and make sure that as many people as possible in the area of operations understand your organisation and the role it is playing.
+Transparency, good communications, integrity, even-handedness and respectful attitudes help as well.
-g.
-Tra
-spare
-cy, good commu
-icatio
-s, i
-tegrity, eve
--ha
-ded
-ess a
-d respectful attitudes help as well.